A note on the problem of proper time in Weyl space-time: Proper Time

 \subsection{ii)\ The WIST limit}

 If the 1-form field $\omega$ is exact, i.e, if $\omega=d\phi$, where $\phi$ is some smooth scalar field $\phi$ on $M$, then we say that the Weyl structure is \textit{integrable,} and accordingly the resulting space-time is called \textit{Weyl Integrable Space-Time (WIST)}.
-This kind of geometry has recently attracted the attention of some cosmologists \cite{CBPF},\cite{Romero1} ,\cite{Romero2}.
+This kind of geometry has recently attracted the attention of some cosmologists (see, for instance, \cite{Salim-Poulis},\cite{CBPF},\cite{Scholz1},\cite{Romero1},\cite{Romero2}).
+A particularly interesting recent review on this topic can be found in \cite{Scholz2}.
 In the case of WIST, it is already known that it is possible to define the proper time interval between two events along a curve $\gamma(t)$ in an invariant way as \cite{Romero2}

-It is easy to see that this quantity is invariant under the group of Weyl transformation defined in (\ref{weyl group}).
+It is easy to see that this quantity is invariant under the group of Weyl transformations defined in (\ref{weyl group}).
 We want to show that Perlick's definition reduces to this expression in the case of a WIST model.
 In order to do this, consider the explicit expression (\ref{explicitpt}) and set $\omega=d\phi$.
 This will lead to

 which, by an appropriate setting of the scale to make $C=1,$ reproduces the WIST definition of proper time.